-Magnis Resources (ASX: MNS) is pleased to announce the results of its Bankable Feasibility Study (BFS) for its 100% owned Nachu Graphite Project in Tanzania.
+Magnis Resources Limited ("Magnis" or the "Company") (ASX: MNS) is pleased to present its activities report for the quarter ended 31 March 2016.
+Magnis is focused on the development of its 100% owned Nachu Graphite Project ("NGP") in southern Tanzania.